Delcampe/delcampe-apirest-client/README.md

 The user rate limit is the number of requests that can be made by any user on the Delcampe API.
 The maximum authorized request per minute is 180 any subsequent requests will fail with an HTTP code 429.

+The default limit for adding new items will be set at 10.000 calls/day, which our data shows should suffice for most businesses on Delcampe.
+Should your volume exceed that or increase, please contact our Customer Support team en@delcampe-support.com so we can review your use case so we can verify that your application is adhering to Delcampe’s Terms & Conditions, and that you've made the most efficient use of the tools you've implemented.

 ## Warranty

 The Delcampe API, Services and all related parts thereof are provided on an “as is” and “as available” basis and with “best effort” support, but without any warranties of any kind either expressed or implied.
 This includes but is not limited to any warranties of merchantability, fitness for a particular purpose, flawless and uninterrupted functioning and reliability.